 So in conclusion, putting things into perspective and acknowledging it takes a lot of time and work to sell vintage clothing is the key to understanding the price tag on vintage.

 Some may say, "Why don't I just go get the "vintage" myself at thrift stores?"
-We say, be our guests!
-We love the idea of people shopping secondhand on their own.
-The more people that do it, the more we can cater to people who avoid thrift stores.
+I say, most definitely!
+I love the idea of people shopping secondhand on their own.
+The more people that do it, the more people like me can cater to those who avoid thrift stores.
 Cause we all know you're out there. ;)

 The price tags for vintage are normally honest.
 Key word... normally as some resellers charge WAY TOO MUCH, but just do your research, know that you're doing something good for the planet and in the end supporting a hard working vintage entrepreneur that went through pounds of cheap clothing just to get the good stuff.

 I appreciate you taking the time to learn and build awareness.
 Now keep spreading the word, share your thoughts via comments & keep choosing secondhand first.